basaandewiel/basaandewiel.github.io/_posts/2022-05-05-Install-openVPN-on-openWRT.md

 # Instructions
 NB: I used the above site, but following the instructions from that site exactly resulted in a non operating router, so please stick to the instructions below.

-## End situation
+## End situation and inner workings
 Firs I describe the end situation, and how openVPN will work after you have followed this guide.
 This to maken you understand what is happening.

 You will have 2 instances of OpenVPN running:
 * servertcp443.conf
 * serverudp1194.conf

 The first one is listening on TCP port 443.
-This port is always open (it is used by https); I made this instance because the default UDP port 1194 is not always open when you are traveling.
+This port is always open at every location you visit (it is used by https); I made this instance because the default UDP port 1194 is not always open when you are traveling.
 Just to be sure I also added an instance that listens to UDP port 1194.

 After you have installed the OpenVPN package these two instances will be automatically started when the above mentioned files are present in directory `/etc/openvpn/